BernardoBermud/DistributedFileSystem/README.md

 # Distributed File System Programs

 This distributed file system consists of a metadata server, data servers, an ls client, and a copy client.
-The servers and clients send and recieve commands and information utilizing the packets library to encode and decode information with json.
+The servers and clients send and recieve commands and information from the packets library utilizing the socket library for communication.

 ## Metadata Server (meta-data.py)